vvanders/wasm_lua/README.md

 Each update is executed in a unique VM instance via WASM + emscripten.

+Currently test on Firefox 52.0 but probably works on other platforms as well.

 # Why?
 [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)) is a fast, highly embeddable VM that boasts a wide set of features allowing it to be adapted to a diverse set of domains and platforms.